telerik/blazor-docs/integrations/document-processing-libraries.md

 # Telerik Document Processing Libraries

-[Telerik Document Processing Libraries](https://docs.telerik.com/devtools/document-processing/introduction) is a bundle of UI-independent cross-platform libraries that enable you to process the most commonly used flow, fixed and spreadsheet document formats for web and desktop.
-The Document Processing library allows you to create, import, modify and export documents in the [supported formats](https://docs.telerik.com/devtools/document-processing/introduction#supported-formats) without relying on external dependencies like Adobe Acrobat or Microsoft Office:
+[Telerik Document Processing Libraries](https://docs.telerik.com/devtools/document-processing/introduction) is a bundle of UI-independent cross-platform libraries that enable you to process the most commonly used flow, fixed, and spreadsheet document formats for web and desktop.
+The Document Processing library allows you to create, import, modify, and export documents in the [supported formats](https://docs.telerik.com/devtools/document-processing/introduction#supported-formats) without relying on external dependencies like Adobe Acrobat or Microsoft Office.

 ![Telerik Document Processing  Libraries ](images/Telerik_Document_Processing_Libraries.png)